Self-referencing models

 -

-Before we continue make sure to create a post that a user can view.
-In this use case we're using a post where we see a picture of a fox:
+Before proceeding, ensure you have created a post that users can view.
+For this example, we’re using a post featuring an image of a fox:

 The data model